SESYNC-ci/basic-git-lesson/slides/paths.md

 - Non-text files get little benefit from `git`, and have large costs.
 - Large data files should not be version controlled by `git` and usually live outside the repo (as an "integration").
-- Private information should not be committed to `git`.
+- Private information (e.g. personal data) should not be committed to a public repository.

 ===